tushar-sharma/tushar-sharma.github.io/_posts/2015-12-26-arch-linux.md

 <link type="text/css" rel="stylesheet" href="{{ root_url }}/css/shCoreDefault.css"/>
 <script type="text/javascript">SyntaxHighlighter.all();</script>

-I started with my Linux adventure with Ubuntu.
-It gave me a respite from vendor-lock that I was accustomed with Microsoft Windows.
-Ubuntu gave me an out-of-the box usable system which I found somewhat similar to Microsoft Windows.
-It has a simplifid package installer with Ubuntu Software Center and a clean interface of Unity (Ok!
-Some people hate it) similar to Windows.
+<p>I started with my Linux adventure with Ubuntu.
+It gave me a respite from vendor-lock that's common with Microsoft Windows.
+Ubuntu gave me an out-of-the box usable system with a simplified installer and a clean interface of Unity (Ok!
+Some people hate it) which made me feel at home.
 As my familiarity with Linux grew, I found user-friendliness impeding to my learning.
-So I began searching for a new Linux disto until I fell in love with Arch Linux.
+So I began searching for a new Linux disto until I fell in love with Arch Linux. </p>

 Arch Linux is focused on simplicity, minimalism and code elegance<sup><a href='#fn:1' rel='footnote'>1</a></sup>.
 I soon found that installing Arch Linux was like a Lego game.
 You need to do little digging and tie other pieces together until they make sense while still reading the  <a href="https://wiki.archlinux.org/index.php/Beginners%27_guide" target="_blank">manual</a>.
 However building a usable Arch Linux is more simple than building a house in Lego.